snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 ```rust
 let val = &[..=..][..];
 ```
-We create a reference to a slice with a range to the end `&[..=..]`, then we take a full slice of that.
+We create a reference to a slice containing a range `&[..=..]`, then we take a full slice of that.

 Now for the left expression: